-Overwatch 2 was first mentioned back at Blizzcon in 2019, but since then the details were sparse.
-With the latest dev live stream, we know a lot more.
+Overwatch 2 was first mentioned back at Blizzcon in 2019, but since then details have been relatively sparse.
 Let’s check out everything Overwatch 2 and its release date, 5v5 and tank changes, maps, heroes & more.

 Overwatch has become one of the globe’s most beloved FPS titles.
 Packed to the brim with awesome characters, beautiful maps, and accompanied by a vibrant esports scene, Blizzard’s flagship FPS has cemented its place in gaming history.